Ramazan Yıldırım

-Ramazan Yıldırım (born 7 September 1975) is a German-born Turkish former footballer and manager.
+Ramazan Yıldırım (born 7 September 1975) is a former footballer and manager.
+Born in Germany, he is of Turkish descent.

 Career

 As a player, Yıldırım spent three seasons in the 2.
 Bundesliga with Rot-Weiss Essen and Kickers Offenbach, as well as one season in the 3.
 Liga with Eintracht Braunschweig.

 Coaching career

 After retiring as a player Yıldırım became a youth coach at Eintracht Braunschweig.
 He was sacked by the club in January 2011 and subsequently took over Rot-Weiss Essen's reserve side in the summer of 2011.
 During the winter break of the 2011–12 season, Yıldırım was then appointed as manager of Regionalliga Nord side VfB Lübeck.
 He was released by Lübeck in December 2012.
 On 28 June 2013 he was appointed manager of Sportfreunde Lotte.
 He left the club on 3 January 2014.